Skip to content

 MariaDB Releases

-Track every MariaDB release, from latest stable to end-of-life.
-Version timelines, EOL dates, LTS status, and upgrade guidance for database teams.
+Track every MariaDB release from latest stable to end-of-life.
+Version timelines, MySQL compatibility, unique features, and upgrade guidance.

 Total Versions